Current as of May 2018 | Download print version (in PDF)

-Representative offices of foreign foundations should engage in public benefit activities that are appropriate for the nature of public benefit enterprises in China.
-These offices, though registered in China, do not have the status of legal persons.
-Foreign foundations assume civil legal liability for the actions of their representative offices in China in accordance with Chinese law.
+Representative offices of ONGOs must “engage in public benefit activities that are appropriate for the nature of public benefit enterprises in China” (although the law provides no clear guidelines on what is meant by “public benefit”).
+Representative offices of ONGOs do not have the status of legal persons and therefore, in accordance with the law, assume civil legal liability for the actions of their representative offices in China.
+They may not engage in fundraising but they can accept donations from within China.